There are many interesting facts about dust mites that you should know.

 Studies show that when you reduce the indoor relative humidity in your home to less than 50%, even in a humid temperate climate, you can control dust mites and their allergens.
 Homeowners can eliminate dust mites by keeping relative humidity below 35% for at least 22 hours per day.

-Dust mites are a major contributor to allergies and conditions of asthma in children and the elderly.
+Dust mites are a significant contributor to allergic reactions and conditions of asthma in kids and the elderly.
 You can use a skin prick or RAST tests to determine if your allergies are dust mite-induced.
+Seek medical attention if you believe you have a dust mite allergy.

 11. Your Mattress And Pillow Are Breeding Ground For Mites